CALIL/sabatomap/plugins/cordova-plugin-inappbrowser/README.md

     var ref = cordova.InAppBrowser.open('http://apache.org', '_blank', 'location=yes');

+### `window.open`

 The `cordova.InAppBrowser.open()` function is defined to be a drop-in replacement for the `window.open()` function.
 Existing `window.open()` calls can use the InAppBrowser window, by replacing window.open:

     window.open = cordova.InAppBrowser.open;

+If you change the browsers `window.open` function this way, it can have unintended side effects (especially if this plugin is included only as a dependency of another plugin).

 The InAppBrowser window behaves like a standard web browser, and can't access Cordova APIs.
 For this reason, the InAppBrowser is recommended